REHLIN GRAPHICS FINE ART

 Twin Pines / Lake Martha Sunset

 The result is Twin Pines / Lake Martha Sunset, which depicts a view of the setting sun behind two stately red pine trees, on the idyllic shores of Lake Martha.
-A fox and two bunnies are in the foreground, enjoying the view.

-Jim’s original Twin Pines / Lake Martha Sunset, 20" x 20" framed acrylic-on-canvas, was purchased at the Ann Arbor Art Center during their 2020 Holiday Art Shop exhibit.
+Jim’s original Twin Pines / Lake Martha Sunset, 20" x 20" framed acrylic-on-canvas, was purchased at the Ann Arbor Art Center during their 2020 Holiday Art Shop Exhibit.
 Thank you to the art patron(s) for supporting the fine arts with this purchase.

 Contact Us with Questions / Comments / Suggestions